 Imagine yourself a teacher.
 You take students inside the tech enabled classroom, introduce a topic and are about to give tablets to students.
 Only to realise that they aren’t charged, because there was no electricity supply in the night.
 Even though there is electricity right now, but you still cannot use them.
 So, now you start finding 40 plug points in your school where these tablets can be charged.
 And once they are charged, you also need to track all these 40 devices and bring them back to the classroom.
-In doing all this, only a handful of children will find time on a school day to learn from the tablets.
+In doing all this, only a handful of children will find time on a school day to learn from the educational tablet.

 Is that really what the teacher should be doing?
 How many times do you think a government school teacher would do this?